kj2013/claff-happydb/data/README.md

 **Social**

-Social: Does this moment involve other people other than the author?
-YES/NO Please note that objects (e.g., bus, work) are not considered social.
+Social: Binary label describing whether or not this moment involve other people other than the author. (yes/no)

+Please note that objects (e.g., bus, work) are not considered social.

 Examples of sentences which involve other people (Answer is YES):